mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ## Basic Conventions

 * Class names are kebab-case (*words-are-dash-separated*)
+* Subclasses are indicated with double underscore, such as `root__subclass`
-* Each class is prefixed with either `c-`, `t-` or `x-` ([consult this table](#class-prefix-conventions) for details)
+* Each class is prefixed with either `c-`, `t-` or `u-` ([consult this table](#class-prefix-conventions) for details and other rarer prefixes)

 ## CSM

-Our convention (which we call CSM or Component, Sub-Component, Modifier) uses [BEM principles](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to denote types of classes while still maintaining full use of the cascade.
+Our CSS class naming convention (which we call CSM or Component, Sub-Component, Modifier) uses the principles as popularized by [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to denote types of classes while still maintaining full use of the cascade.

 > BEM stands for Block, Element, Modifier.
-Because Block and Element already have meaning in CSS, we use the terms Component and Subcomponent instead.
+Because Block and Element already have meaning in CSS, we use the terms Component and Sub-Component instead.

 ```html
 <div class="c-blog">